jkeuper/jkeuper.github.io/_posts/2017-10-05-editing-with-sed.md

 categories: security
 tags: sed learn hack editor
 featured_image: '/images/posts/sed.png'
-lead_text: 'Editing files in a non-interactive shell can be done _easily_ with sed'
+lead_text: 'Editing files in a non-interactive shell easily with sed'
 ---

 At times I find myself in [situations](https://www.us-cert.gov/ncas/alerts/TA15-314A) in which I can not rely on my favorite commandline text editor VIM.